Retinopathy of prematurity: Zones

 The zones are centered on the optic nerve.
 The lower the zone number the more posterior the disease, and so the higher the risk of ROP.

 Zone I is the circle of the radius that is twice the distance from the disc center to the macula center.
 It is approximated by using a 28 diopter lens with the nasal edge of the optic disc at one edge of the lens field and the temporal border of zone I at the other edge.

 Zone II extends from the edge of zone I to the nasal ora serrata.
 ICROP was updated to recognize that ROP is a spectrum disease, and added Zone II Posterior to give increased significance to more posterior vasculature.
 It is an additional 2 disc-diameters beyond the border of zone I.

-Zone III is the residual cresent of retina anterior to zone II.
+Zone III is the residual crescent of retina anterior to zone II.

 Other updates in ICROP include consideration for what is termed a "notch."
 A notch is a segment of avascular retina extending more posteriorly.
 The overall location of ROP is classified by the posterior-most extent of the notch.